namhai923/Bison-Bank-of-Canada/Test Plan.md

 3. As a user, I should be able to filter/sort my expense based on category/location.

 Test step: In login page, enter the user email "elonmusk@twitter.com" and click signin.
 In the left hand sign menu, select expense history, you should be able to see an expense history table.
 On the top left corner, click the filter button, choose the category you want to filter, the expense table should shows filter the expense based on the filter label you choose.
+Sorting the expense history can be done by clicking Date and Amount Inside the table.

 4. As a user, I should be able to sum my past expense based on time.